christinamyli/breakdance/README.md

 As a fan of street dance for a few years now, I knew anecdotally that the US, France, Japan, and South Korea were among the top performers in breaking, but I wanted to look at data to confirm my observations.

 This project went through a few iterations before I fleshed out a more interesting narrative that shifted from looking at which countries the top b-boys come from, to one about South Korea's quick ascent in the breaking world.
-I wanted to work on a project that lended itself well to visuals and also felt timely (given the upcoming Olympics).

 ### Approach
 I wanted to work on a project that focused more on data visualization, thus minimizing the time I would spend on data collection and analysis.
 Given the visual nature of dance, I thought this topic was well suited for a data visual storytelling project.